Connecting the Lochside trail

 - Bike Traffic Signals for north and southbound cyclists at the Mckenzie Borden intersection

-- “No Right turns on Red Light” for southbound vehicles at the Mckenzie Borden Intersection
+- “No Right turns on Red Light” for southbound and eastbound vehicles at the Mckenzie Borden Intersection

 - Green conflict paint at driveways and intersections to warn of potential conflict areas used by both cyclists and vehicles.